kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 Enhancements](#future-enhancements).

-In other words, alpha standardizes driver-declared compatibility keys, a scheduler-recognized structured-parameters contract, and correct lock enforcement / packing behavior — but intentionally stops short of lock-breaking preemption semantics.
+In other words, alpha standardizes driver-declared compatibility keys, a typed `Structured` configuration field on `DeviceConfiguration`, and correct lock enforcement / packing behavior — but intentionally stops short of lock-breaking preemption semantics.

 **Alpha limitations**